Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 How are references made?
 Pro/E (Creo) has a much more stable approach to referencing.
 Even if you insert something between a reference and the referencing feature, it maintains the reference.
 SolidWorks can be a bear in dealing with this.

-Pro/E has been criticized for not being as flexible in this, but I’d much rather have a more rigid paradigm than spaghetti.
+Pro/E has been criticized for not being as flexible in this area.
+However, I’d much rather have a more rigid paradigm than spaghetti.
 As a designer in both systems, I can’t over emphasize the importance of this when comparing Creo vs SolidWorks.

 Side Note.
 I really hate that SolidWorks makes it so hard to drill in and grab a more stable reference deeper in a model.
 It will select only what it wants, and you must fiddle with “Select Other” and various filters to get what you want.
 Creo, on the other hand, makes it so easy.

 Finally, SolidWorks allows completely undefined sketches.
 Cool in some ways, but absolutely a disaster in others.
-Here’s an example of where that caused big trouble.
+Here’s an example of where that is a disaster.

 Winner for References: Creo.